sharp119/demo_repo/README.md

 - `malicious.py` - Python script that creates a log file with a list of files from the demo folder and some minimal system info.
 - `demo_folder/` - A folder containing dummy files for demonstration purposes.
 - `.asset/` - Folder containing above mentioned files.
-- `.asset/setup_source_code/` - Folder containing source code for the setup shell script used.

 <a name="seemingly-innocent-section"></a>